-Support ⋟ Call Rules
+Support ⋟ Call Rules and Blacklists

 Call Rules allow you to make exceptions for specific callers based on their CallerID.
 For example, your default configuration forwards call to your mobile phone.
 But for a specific caller, such as your Mom, you might want to forward it to your home phone.
 You can create a call rule for your Mom that forwards her calls to your Virtual Number to your home phone, while everyone else still forwards to your mobile phone.

 You can also send annoying callers away by having them hear a Busy signal or even that your number is Disconnected, while all other callers get right through to you, enabling you to effectively create a blacklist.